Saturday, May 25, 2024

 Florida East Coast Railway tracks between Blue Springs and Orange City, Florida, circa 1897.

 In February and March of 1891 there was widespread news coverage throughout the South of the accidental shooting of thirteen-year-old Bertha Belgart of Hayneville, Alabama by "George Coker."
 (Miss Belgart had been the lass who, just months earlier, had cut the ribbon to unveil the town’s large Confederate monument.)
 Unfortunately, only a couple newspapers bothered to run a correction which explained that the man whose pistol went off was actually Will Coker, not George Coker.
-If that wasn't enough to make a black man named George Coker want to leave the lynching-prone South, it's hard to imagine what would.
+If that wasn't enough to make a Black man named George Coker want to leave the lynching-prone South, it's hard to imagine what would.

 Redlands, California, 1890s.